-Every new residential property which has a garage or dedicated marked out residential car parking space within its curtilage should include an electrical socket suitable for charging electric vehicles.(71) An exemption would be made for residential apartments and residential care homes with communal parking areas.
+Every new residential property which has a garage or dedicated marked out residential car parking space within its curtilage should include an electrical socket suitable for charging electric vehicles.(60) An exemption would be made for residential apartments and residential care homes with communal parking areas.

-Non-Residential development creating over 50 parking spaces are required to provide at least one double electric vehicle charge point (2 spaces).
-For each additional 50 parking spaces at least one double charging point will be required.
+Non-Residential development creating over 50 parking spaces should provide at least one double electric vehicle charge point (2 spaces).
+For each additional 50 parking spaces one double charging point should be provided.